Ear Pinning Quick Look

 Most of our Mississauga/Toronto otoplasty patients, young and old alike, are thrilled with the results of their ear surgery, largely due to the in-depth consultation conducted beforehand.
 It is important to understand, however, that our goal is improvement, not perfection, as symmetry is both unlikely and unnatural in ears.

-See the results for all of our procedures in our before and after gallery.
+See the results for all of our procedures in our photo galleries.

 Patients who come to us for otoplasty consults are surprised to hear how affordable ear pinning actually is, especially with the financing and payment plans available through our clinic.
 Patients who have undergone this procedure always comment to us that they no longer see this procedure as a ‘cost’ but more of an investment in their happiness and future.
 Pricing of cosmetic procedures can vary from person to person, depending on special factors.
 Your surgeon will give you a more precise estimate during consultation.

-To find out more about the cost of an ear pinning procedure, please contact us by phone or e-mail or by filling out the Request for Information form on the left.
+To find out more about the cost of an ear pinning procedure, please contact us by phone or e-mail or by filling out the Request for Information form below.